0xtaha/0xtaha/README.md

 ## Skills

-* Backend Engineering: Node.js (Express, NestJS), TypeScript, Python (Flask, FastAPI ).
+* Experience building large-scale distributed systems
+* Strong Experince with Monitoring and alerting using Prometheus, ELK Stack, Grafana.
+* Experience in cloud computing platforms, especially AWS
+* Strong background building scalable web applications in Python
+* Experience in Microservices Architecture.
-* Event-Driven Systems: Kafka, RabbitMQ, GCP Pub/Sub, Saga patterns.
+* Strong background in building Event-Driven Systems using Kafka, RabbitMQ, GCP Pub/Sub
-* Microservices Architecture: Design, orchestration, distributed systems troubleshooting.
-* Cloud & DevOps: GCP (GKE, Cloud Run, Cloud SQL, Cloud Functions), Docker, Kubernetes.
+* Experience with cloud infrastructure, such as AWS, GCP, or Azure
+* Ability to automate deployments via CI/CD pipelines
+* Experience with building SaaS products
+* Knowledge of web security concepts and technologies related to access control or email-related field
-* Infrastructure as Code: Terraform, Ansible.
+* Knowledge of DevOps tools and practices (CI/CD, Infrastructure as Code using Terraform, Ansible)
-* CI/CD: GitHub Actions, GitLab CI.
-* Observability: Prometheus, ELK Stack, Grafana, OpenTelemetry.
-* Security: OIDC, OAuth2, JWT.
-* Databases: PostgreSQL, Redis, MongoDB.
+* Knowledge of Linux and Unix-like environments
+* Knowledge of Databases design and preformance.
-* Scripting & Automation: Python, Bash.
+* Scripting & Automation using Python, Bash.

 ## Certifications